-Moody's uses the global short-term 'Prime' rating scale for commercial paper, issued by US municipalities and nonprofits.
+Moody's uses the global short-term 'Prime' rating scale for commercial paper issued by US municipalities and nonprofits.
 These commercial paper programs may be backed by external letters of credit or liquidity facilities, or by an issuer's self-liquidity.
-For other short-term municipal obligations, Moody's uses one of two other short-term rating scales, the Municipal Investment Grade (MIG) and Variable Municipal Investment Grade (VMIG) scales discussed below.
+For other

 Moody's uses the MIG scale for US municipal cash flow notes, bond anticipation notes and certain other short-term obligations, which typically mature in three years or less.
-Under certain circumstances, Moody's uses the MIG scale for bond anticipation notes with maturities of up to five years.